Detecting defects in mass produced parts

-In this example, we will be detecting defects in submersible pump impellers.
+The goal of this tutorial is to detect defects in submersible pump impellers.
 These are mass-produced metal components and the defects featured in this dataset are typical of many manufacturing processes.

-This dataset features 1330 grayscale images of shape 256 x 256 pixels.
-An example of the images is shown below.
+The Defects in metal casting dataset features 1330 grayscale images of impellers with shape 256 x 256 pixels.
 The images have been labeled as either defective or non-defective.

 If you agree with the license, click Accept and import.
 This will import the dataset to your project, and you will see the dataset’s details where you can edit features and subsets.

 Preprocess the data